datacarpentry/image-processing/episodes/02-image-basics.md

 {: .challenge}

-After completing the previous challenge, we can look at some further examples of 24-bit RGB colors, in a visual way.
+After completing the previous challenge, we can look at some further examples of 24-bit RGB colours, in a visual way.
-The image in the next challenge shows some color names, their 24-bit RGB triplet values, and the color itself.
+The image in the next challenge shows some colour names, their 24-bit RGB triplet values, and the colour itself.

-> ## RGB color table (optional, not included in timing)
+> ## RGB colour table (optional, not included in timing)
 >
 > ![RGB colour table](../fig/colour-table.png)
 >
 > We cannot really provide a complete table.
 > To see why, answer this question:
-> How many possible colors can be represented with the 24-bit RGB model?
+> How many possible colours can be represented with the 24-bit RGB model?
 >
 > > ## Solution
 > >
-> > There are 24 total bits in an RGB color of this type,
+> > There are 24 total bits in an RGB colour of this type,
 > > and each bit can be on or off,
 > > and so there are 2<sup>24</sup> = 16,777,216
-> > possible colors with our additive, 24-bit RGB color model.
+> > possible colours with our additive, 24-bit RGB colour model.
 > >
 > {: .solution}
 {: .challenge}

-Although 24-bit color depth is common, there are other options.
+Although 24-bit colour depth is common, there are other options.
-We might have 8-bit color
+We might have 8-bit colour
-(3 bits for red and green, but only 2 for blue, providing 8 × 8 × 4 = 256 colors)
+(3 bits for red and green, but only 2 for blue, providing 8 × 8 × 4 = 256 colours)
-or 16-bit color
+or 16-bit colour
-(4 bits for red, green, and blue, plus 4 more for transparency, providing 16 × 16 × 16 = 4096 colors), for example.
+(4 bits for red, green, and blue, plus 4 more for transparency, providing 16 × 16 × 16 = 4096 colours), for example.
-There are color depths with more than eight bits per channel, but as the human eye can only discern approximately 10 million different colors, these are not often used.
+There are colour depths with more than eight bits per channel, but as the human eye can only discern approximately 10 million different colours, these are not often used.

-If you are using an older or inexpensive laptop screen or LCD monitor to view images, it may only support 18-bit color, capable of displaying 64 × 64 × 64 = 262,144 colors.
+If you are using an older or inexpensive laptop screen or LCD monitor to view images, it may only support 18-bit colour, capable of displaying 64 × 64 × 64 = 262,144 colours.
-24-bit color images will be converted in some manner to 18-bit, and thus the color quality you see will not match what is actually in the image.
+24-bit colour images will be converted in some manner to 18-bit, and thus the colour quality you see will not match what is actually in the image.

-We can combine our coordinate system with the 24-bit RGB color model to gain a conceptual understanding of the images we will be working with.
+We can combine our coordinate system with the 24-bit RGB colour model to gain a conceptual understanding of the images we will be working with.
 An image is a rectangular array of pixels, each with its own coordinate.
-Each pixel in the image is a square point of colored light, where the color is specified by a 24-bit RGB triplet.
+Each pixel in the image is a square point of coloured light, where the colour is specified by a 24-bit RGB triplet.
 Such an image is an example of *raster graphics*.

 ## Image formats